bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

 * In Layers settings, Flatten artwork.
 * Temporarily colour each object.
 Aim for final colour, but don't sweat it.
 * Set stroke widths.
+    * Boundary path is 2pt.
-    * Closed paths are 1pt.
+    * Other closed paths are 1pt.
     * Open paths are 0.5pt.
 * Send objects backward or forward as needed.
     * Shortcuts are Command-[ or ].
-* Create boundary path.
+* If not a single shape, create a boundary path.
     * Duplicate layer.
     * Pathfinder > Unite.
     * No fill.